ThanksCheersHrng/exploratory-data-analysis---customer-loans-in-finance202/README.md

 	Additionally as of 2024.01.20.08.00, thought of the following alternative approach:
 	1. Within the class definition, try stripping out each variable from df
     2.  so later I can (in theory) perform operations on (or... create methods relating to...) individual columns- might be easier than trying to get the class to use pd/np functions?
+	As of 01.29.20.34, got help from Mat (lots of help- so many issues, bashrc and windows env var's clashing, as well as not knowing how to structure methods within classes using the self approprately- i think now i do, see 'what i've learned.') and now at least two methods in DataFrameInfo() work and the code has stopped breaking at every available opportunity.
+Mat also recommended .ipynb instead of .py, so that i can run code in chunks!
 ## Project Decription
 ### Aims:
 	1. Set up the environment